hirememorey/nba-lineup-optimizer/docs/data_guide.md

 ## Current Data Status (October 3, 2025)

-**✅ FULLY OPERATIONAL**: All critical data gaps have been resolved.
-The database now contains comprehensive coverage of the 48 canonical metrics required for archetype analysis.
-A critical drive statistics API usage bug has been fixed, and a comprehensive three-layer verification system is now in place.
+**✅ FULLY OPERATIONAL WITH ARCHETYPES**: All critical data gaps have been resolved and player archetypes have been successfully generated.
+The database now contains comprehensive coverage of the 48 canonical metrics required for archetype analysis, and three basketball-meaningful player archetypes are ready for Bayesian modeling integration.

 ### Data Coverage Summary:
 - **PlayerArchetypeFeatures**: 273 players with complete feature set and proper variance